"Convert to GPT Disk" greyed out in Windows Server 2016

 MBR (Master Boot Record) and GPT (Guide Partition Table) are two different disk partition tables.
 You might be eager to convert MBR to GPT in the following cases.

 Your disk is over 2TB, and you want to make fullest use of this disk.
 That’s because the MBR disk cannot support disk larger than 2TB while the GPT can.
-If an over 2TB hard drive is initialized to MBR, the rest space will be shown as “Unallocated” and cannot be used.
+If an over 2TB hard drive is initialized to be MBR, the rest space will be shown as “Unallocated” and cannot be used.

-2) On the Disk Management interface, right-click on each partition on the disk you want to convert and select "Delete Volume" to make it an empty disk.
+Step 2.
+On the Disk Management interface, right-click on each partition on the disk you want to convert to GPT and select Delete Volume to make it an empty disk.

 After finishing the conversion, you can then create new partitions on the disk as you like or need.

-1) Install and launch this software.
+Step 1.
+Install and launch this AOMEI Partition Assistant Server.

-2) Right-click the disk you want to switch and hit "Convert to GPT disk" in the a drop down menu.
-Click OK to confirm the operation.
+Step 2.
+Right-click the disk you want to switch and hit Convert to GPT disk in the drop down menu.

-3) Click Apply button to proceed the changes.
+Step 4.
+Click Apply button to proceed the changes.